WyattEvans117/Medical_X-Ray_Classification/README.md

 I utilize stochastic gradient descent in the program (SGD) which is known to get more and more accurate as you increase the amount of epochs (convergence).
 Presently the code is a "mini-batch SGD" for the sake of time complexity.
 For the sake of immediate demonstration and rapid prototyping the data volume and epoch count are intentionally restricted to a streamlined subset.
-In terms of model evaluation, an F-1 score is generated along with a confusion matrix to discover class imbalances.
+In terms of model evaluation, an overall score and an F-1 score is generated along with a confusion matrix to discover class imbalances.